NORTH AMERICA:

 2. Once a PDF has been decrypted it is at its most vulnerable because now the user has your unprotected PDF.
 They don’t have to worry about giving the decryption key to others since they already have the decrypted document to give away.

 So, it is correct to say you can use encryption to send PDFs securely by email, but once recipients have received those PDFs there is nothing you can do to prevent them from giving them away to others or changing them.
+Though you can unsend an email in Outlook or Gmail, these features are rarely of use due to major limitations.
 This is where PDF DRM fits in.

 PDF DRM